react-made-native-easy/react-made-native-easy.github.io/svg-icons-using-react-native-vector-icons.md

 `react-native-vector-icons` support using custom icon sets if you do not want to use the icons which come bundled or if you want to add your own icons.
 It supports Fontello and IcoMoon to create custom fonts.
 We used icomoon to convert our svgs to a config which is readable by the library.
 The steps for the same are as follows:

 * Open the [iconmoon application.](https://icomoon.io/app/#/select)
-* Remove the current set and creaye a new empty set.
+* Remove the current set and create a new empty set.

 ![](/assets/icomoon-1.png)